440 Huntington Avenue

 - BS, University of Geneva, Switzerland

 Olga Vitek holds a BS degree from the University of Geneva, Switzerland, and a MS in Mathematical Statistics and a PhD in Statistics from Purdue University.
 She interned at Eli Lilly & Company in Indianapolis and held a position of post-doctoral associate in the Aebersold Lab at the Institute for Systems Biology in Seattle.
 Between 2006-2014 she was an assistant professor, and then an associate professor with tenure at Purdue University, with a joint appointment in the Department of Statistics and Department of Computer Science.
-In the summer of 2014 she joined Northeastern University, with a joint appointment in the College of Science and the College of Computer and Information Science.
+In the summer of 2014 she joined Northeastern University, with a joint appointment in the College of Science and the Khoury College of Computer Sciences.

-Professor Vitek is an Associate Professor at Northeastern University.
+Professor Vitek is a Professor at Northeastern University.
 She was previously named the Sy and Laurie Sternberg Interdisciplinary Associate Professor at Northeastern University, and University Faculty Scholar at Purdue University.
 While at Purdue, she was recognized with an Outstanding Assistant Professor Teaching Award, a Graduate Student Mentoring Award, and a Teaching for Tomorrow Award.
 She is a recipient of the National Science Foundation CAREER Award.
 She serves on the Board of Directors of the US Human Proteome Organization.

 Summer School: Big Data and Statistics for Bench Scientists